philipsorensen/basiclayout/README.md

-This is a basic layout package.
+This is a basic layout package containing a basic layout and some simple forms.

 ## Installation

+Install using:

 > composer require philipsorensen/basiclayout

-Add the following to config/app.php under 'providers':
+Run the following command:

-> PhilipSorensen\BasicLayout\Providers\BasicLayoutProvider::class,

-Run

 > php artisan vendor:publish --tag=layout-assets

-This moves files into the public and ressources folders.
+This moves files into the ressources folders.

 Use the basic layout in your view files with like this: